nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting persons

-Suppose the bride tells us that she has a vendor in mind from which she wants to get her
+Suppose the bride tells us that she has a preferred photographer in mind, and so you need to delete the existing photographer you previously added from the vendor list.
+We note that the

 [_Back to Top_](#table-of-contents)